ThatPajamaLlama/Timathon-Apr2022/README.md

 Users can create multiple vision boards to express their personal goals visually as a method of staying inspired and motivated.
 This involves adding text and images which are displayed on a canvas.

+Regarding these vision boards:
+* They are saved everytime they are drawn, and are saved in the exact layout/styles that they were drawn in so that you can keep it in a format that you like
+* They save to a database making them accessible on other devices
+* I had never used HTML canvases before and I learned a lot by making this, making the feature a project highlight for me.

 **Bucket List**

 ![Bucket List](https://i.imgur.com/7zFNgqe.gif)